Jump to content

 5. High Taxation On Imported Goods

 The UK manufacturing base has collapsed over the last twenty years owing to an investment strike by private capital and the failure of successive governments to deploy North Sea oil revenues to create new manufacturing jobs and fund tax breaks for real investment.
 UK wage rates are highly uncompetitive for any manufacturer seeking to establish new plant in Britain.
 It follows that probably the majority of goods on sale in the UK (on an item for item count) are foreign manufactured.
 Though not yet taxed as such, they are a low-hanging fruit for a populist government seeking to fund the biggest public sector deficit in the country’s history.
-Note, however, that WTO rules and EU legislation would prevent the imposition of tariffs such measures being taken unless the UK were to opt out of both organizations.
+Note, however, that WTO RULES and EU legislation would prevent the imposition of tariffs such measures being taken unless the UK were to opt out of both organizations.

 6. High Cost Of Maintaining Your Home